-ResponseMatchers method Description payload() Expects a given response payload.
+ResponseMatchers method Description payload() Expects a given response payload. validPayload() Expects the response payload to validate against given XSD schema(s). xpath() Expects a given XPath expression to exist, not exist, or evaluate to a given value. soapHeader() Expects a given SOAP header to exist in the response message.

-ResponseMatchers method Description validPayload() Expects the response payload to validate against given XSD schema(s). xpath() Expects a given XPath expression to exist, not exist, or evaluate to a given value. soapHeader() Expects a given SOAP header to exist in the response message. noFault() Expects that the response message does not contain a SOAP Fault. mustUnderstandFault(), clientOrSenderFault(), serverOrReceiverFault(), versionMismatchFault() Expects the response message to contain a specific SOAP Fault.
+ResponseMatchers method Description noFault() Expects that the response message does not contain a SOAP Fault. mustUnderstandFault(), clientOrSenderFault(), serverOrReceiverFault(), an versionMismatchFault() Expects the response message to contain a specific SOAP Fault.

-You can set up multiple response expectations by chaining ${\tt andExpect}($) calls, like so:
+You can set up multiple response expectations by chaining and Expect() calls, like so: